500kW Solar System Cost UK 2026 from £350k to £425k

 Operational risk and downtime tolerance

 At 500 kW+ scale, operational impact of downtime gets material.
-A 750 kW system generating 700,000 kWh per year and saving roughly 24p per kWh of avoided import is worth £450 per day in lost economic benefit if it's offline.
-So an inverter failure that takes a week to rectify costs around £3,150 directly, and longer if it affects multiple inverters.
+A 750 kW system generating 700,000 kWh per year at the 23.5p/kWh blended import rate used throughout this page is worth roughly £450 per day in lost economic benefit if the whole array is offline.
+So a fault that takes the full system out for a week costs around £3,150 directly.
 Three design choices materially reduce downtime exposure.
 Inverter redundancy: split the array across multiple inverters (typically four to six at 500–1000 kW scale) so a single failure costs 17–25% of generation rather than the lot.
 Spare parts hold: we maintain spare inverter mainboards, IGBT modules, fans and DC fuses for every model installed, with average parts swap-out under 24 hours from fault detection to rectification on Premium SLA.
 Remote firmware management: most inverter faults at 500 kW+ scale are firmware-related rather than hardware-related; over-the-air firmware updates from the manufacturer's portal often resolve issues without an engineer visit.
 We tier the SLA to your operational sensitivity — most large industrial sites run on Premium tier with 24-hour response and 5 working day rectification.

 Insurance, compliance and ongoing reporting